Bal7hazar/goblin-slayer-contracts/README.md

 Open the client: https://slayer-client.vercel.app/

+#### Account Setup

-Account Setup: Upon launching the game, a burner account is automatically deployed and stored in cache.
+Upon launching the game, a burner account is automatically deployed and stored in cache.
 Players have the option to personalize their gaming experience by renaming the default account name and deploying a new burner account.

 ### Movement and Interaction